metreeca/mark/README.md

 # metreeca/mark

 Metreeca/Mark is an minimalist static site generator, optimized for project/app docs.
-Unlike other solutions it's tightly integrated in the Maven build process as a plugin and doesn't force on you specific site layouts or complex setups: just throw in a couple of Markdown pages and a Pug/Less template and let the generator take care of the details…
+Unlike other solutions, it is tightly integrated as a plugin in the Maven build process and doesn't require specific site layouts or complex setups: just throw in a couple of Markdown pages and a Pug/Less template and let the generator take care of the details…

 # Usage